TheSethRose/X-Pilot/docs/tweepy-v2-getting-started.md

-# Getting Started with Tweepy and Twitter API v2
+# Getting Started with Tweepy and 𝕏 API v2

-This guide provides a quick introduction to using Tweepy with the Twitter (𝕏) API v2, focusing specifically on the Free API tier.
+This guide provides a quick introduction to using Tweepy with the 𝕏 (𝕏) API v2, focusing specifically on the Free API tier.
 It covers the essential steps to get your application up and running.

 ## Prerequisites

 Before you begin, you'll need:

 1. Python 3.7 or later
-2. A Twitter Developer account
+2. A 𝕏 Developer account
 3. An approved developer app with API credentials

 ## Installation